IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 {% gist ecb7950320085366d4096a66325b3760 %}

-You can imagine how this simple solution naturally evolves into a scalable distributed system with services asynchronously communicating via messaging middleware without any "big bang" rewrite.
+This simple solution naturally evolves into a scalable and resilient distributed system with services asynchronously communicating via messaging middleware.

 ## Summary